javierlopezdeancos/higgsboson/README.md

 }
 ```

+> [!TIP]
-Please note that you can build this scripts using all config keys defined previously in thi package.json file.
+> Please note that you can build this scripts using all config keys defined previously in thi package.json file.

 Use: